MU rising seniors and first-year graduate students in NSF-supported fields:

 Date/Time | GRF@MU Event | Description | Register |

-April 2025 | NSF Graduate Research Fellowship Program (GRFP) Information Session (Online Event) | Learn about applying for the 2025-26 NSF GRFP, GRF@MU workshops and other campus resources. | TBA |
+April 2025 | NSF Graduate Research Fellowship Program (GRFP) Information Session (Online Event) | Learn about applying for the 2025-26 NSF GRFP.
+Find out how to register for GRF@MU workshops and learn about campus resources. | TBA |

-April 2025 | NSF Graduate Research Fellowship Program (GRFP) 2025-26 Launch Event | Meet the MU GRF Coaching Team and learn about applying for the 2025-26 NSF GRFP while enjoying light refreshments and snacks. | TBA |
+April 2025 | NSF Graduate Research Fellowship Program (GRFP) 2025-26 Launch Event | Meet the MU GRF Coaching Team.
+Learn about applying for the 2025-26 NSF GRFP while enjoying light refreshments and snacks. | TBA |

-June 2025 | GRFP 2025-26 Summer Bootcamp | This 4-week virtual workshop series will give students a strong start to developing a National Science Foundation Graduate Research Fellowship (NSF GRF) application.
-The program will guide students to write the first draft of their NSF GRF application by mid-July with support from the MU GRF Coaching Team, a partnership of Global & National Fellowships, the Office of Undergraduate Research, and the Graduate School.
+June 2025 | NSF Graduate Research Fellowship Program (GRFP) Information Session (Online Event) | Get started early on your 2025-26 GRFP application with support from MU’s GRF Coaching Team.
+This 4-week virtual workshop series will give you a strong start to developing a National Science Foundation Graduate Research Fellowship (NSF GRF) application.
+The program guides students in writing the first draft of their NSF GRF application by mid-July with support from the MU GRF Coaching Team, a partnership of Global & National Fellowships, the Office of Undergraduate Research, and the Graduate School.
 Participants will also learn helpful strategies for developing their NSF GRF application in consultation with their faculty research advisor(s). | TBA |

 About